-The question it raised for me was how much you can read into the thinking and behaviour of recruiters based on how they write adverts (or social media updates which are basically adverts) – especially given that more than 90% of them always open their ads with what they want, not what the reader might want.
+The question it raised (for me at least) was how much you can read into the thinking and behaviour of recruiters based on how they write adverts (or social media updates which are basically adverts) – especially given that more than 90% of them always open their ads with what they want, not what the reader might want.

 Does this overwhelming majority make writing ads this way the new best practice?

-Look at any cross section of job ads and what you’ll see is content that almost exclusively talks about what the reader must have and what they’ll be doing in that job.
+Look at any cross section of job ads, emails or Inmails and what you’ll see is content that almost exclusively talks about what the reader must have and what they’ll be doing in that job.
 Much of the ‘what they’ll be doing’ stuff is just a copy and paste from the job spec.

 What does this tell you about the mindset of recruiters that only focus on their own needs?

 Or maybe these recruiters are only trying to attract the attention of people who need another job – as opposed to those that might want a better job?

-In some of the more rank and file sections of the jobs market this may well be true, but in all other cases, it probably belies their claims that they only recruit “top talent” or “A-players”.
+In some of the more rank and file sections of the jobs market this may well be true, but in all other cases, it probably flies in the face of their claims that they only recruit “top talent” or “A-players”.